 Paul Brown is the Chief Plumber for Paradigm4 and SciDB: an open source array database management system designed to scale in support of very large analytic workloads.
 Prior to Paradigm4, Paul spent a decade working for IBM Research at the Almaden Research Center in San Jose, CA where he focused on advanced database systems research.
 Before IBM Paul worked for 15 years at a number of database companies all distinguished by the fact their names started with the letter ‘I’; Ingres, Illustra, and Informix.
 Paul is the author of several books about database technology, and a dozen research papers over the last fifteen years covering data analysis and DBMS implementation.

 Jon Bruner is a data journalist who approaches questions that interest him by writing and coding.
-He is co-chair of the O’Reilly Solid conference, focused on the intersection between software and the physical world, and he oversees O’Reilly’s publications on hardware, the Internet of Things, manufacturing, and electronics.
-Before coming to O’Reilly, he was data editor at Forbes magazine.
+Jon is cochair of the O’Reilly Solid conference, focused on the intersection between software and the physical world, and he oversees O’Reilly’s publications on hardware, the Internet of Things, manufacturing, and electronics.
+Before coming to O’Reilly, Jon was the data editor at Forbes magazine.
 He lives in San Francisco, where he can occasionally be found at the console of a pipe organ.

 Michael Brunton-Spall is the Developer Advocate for the Guardian.
 He has worked at the Guardian for three years now, helping to build and scale the website.
 He has spent a lot of time helping to setup and run the platform team that manages internal, behind the scenes, performance and scalability issues.

 As a Developer Advocate, Michael speaks at conferences, organises conferences, supports users of the API’s and does training.